shopgate/connect-doc/markdown/guides/technical/engage/creating-custom-routes.md

 This code creates a page that you access through the `/myroute` pathname and renders some text onto a blank page.

-> To add multiple routes in __Engange__ versions below __6.1__, you must put each route into its own file or directly into the page component.
+> To add multiple routes in __Engage__ versions below __6.1__, you must put each route into its own file or directly into the page component.
 Then, you can add all route export files.

 ## Using existing theme components